vishalyadav0987/SQL/README.md

 ```

-- **2.The SELECT statement is used to retrieve all the fields (columns) and their data (rows) from a table.
+- **2. The SELECT statement is used to retrieve all the fields (columns) and their data (rows) from a table.
 In other words, it allows you to access and fetch data stored in the table.**
 ```bash
 SELECT * FROM <table_name>;
 ```